ksahlin/strobemers/README.md

 }
 ```

 If you are using some of `seq_to_randstrobes2`, `seq_to_hybridstrobes2`, or `seq_to_minstrobes3` they return the same vector tuples but position of strobe 2 copied twice, i.e., `(kmer hash value, seq_id, strobe1_pos, strobe2_pos, strobe2_pos)`.
+There is no reason for this besides it helped me call the functions in the same way.

-My benchmarking is saying that randstrobes is roughly as fast as hybridstrobes and minstrobes, and that randstrobes is unexpectedly fast in this implementation in general, about 2-3 times slower than generating k-mers for randstrobes of (n=2, s=15, w_min=16,w_max=70).
+My benchmarking is saying that randstrobes is roughly as fast as hybridstrobes and minstrobes, and that randstrobes is unexpectedly fast in this implementation in general, about 1.5-3 times slower than generating k-mers for randstrobes of (n=2, s=15, w_min=16,w_max=70).
 What takes time is pushing the tuples to vector and not computing the strobemers.
 But more detailed investigation will follow.

-#### Notes, limitations and constraints

-Because of bitpacking, the limitation is that any single strobe cannot be lager than 32, which means that the maximum strobemer length for randstrobes of order 3 is `3*32 = 96`, and `2*32 = 64` for order 2.
-This should be large enough for most applications.

-Another constraint is that `w_min > k`.
-I don't see the immediate use case of setting `w_min<=k` (which would not guarantee to yield disjoint strobes and therefore could give shorter strobemers than `n*k`).
+#### Notes for sequence mapping

-At ends of sequences (e.g., reads), there is no need to shrink windows to assure that the number of strobemers generated is the same as the number of k-mers.
-This is because if we modify windows at the ends, they are not guaranteed to match the reference, as first described in [this issue](https://github.com/ksahlin/strobemers/issues/2).
+The preprint describes shrinking the windows at ends of sequences to assure similar number of strobemers and k-mers created.
+For, e.g., read mapping, there is little to no need to shrink windows.
+This is because if we modify windows at the ends, the windows used to extract the strobemer from the read and the reference will be different.
+Therefore, the strobemers at the ends are not guaranteed to match the reference, as first described in [this issue](https://github.com/ksahlin/strobemers/issues/2).
 Therefore, in my implementation, there will be `n - (k + w_min) +1` strobemers of order 2 generated form a sequence of length `n`, and `n - (k + w_max + w_min) +1` strobemers of order 3.
 In other words, we will only slide last strobe's window outside the sequence.
 Once it is fully outside the sequence we stop (illistrated in approach B for order 2 in [here](https://github.com/ksahlin/strobemers/issues/2).

 # Python implementation in this repository